egarrisxn/orm-ecommerce-backend-2023/README.md

 1. Clone the repository to your local machine.
 2. Create you `.env` file.
 (Example at `.env.example`).
-3. Run `npm install` to download all dependencies.
+3. Run `npm install`, `pnpm install`, or `yarn install` to download all dependencies.
-4. Run `npm run seed` to populate sample data for your database.
+4. Run `npm run seed`, `pnpm run seed`, or `yarn run seed` to populate sample data for your database.
-5. Lastly, run `npm run start` to start your Express server and start exploring!
+5. Lastly, run `npm run start`, `pnpm run start`, or `yarn run start` to start your Express server and start exploring!

 ## Acknowledgements